cs10/fa16/checkoffs.md

 **Required**

 * Show your field of flowers (last page of lab).
-If you added something extra to the flowers or the field, tell us about it.
 * Why should you Build Your Own Blocks?
 Give a reason that someone may create a custom block.
+* What are some different ways to achieve repetition?
+Name at least 2.
+* Show your random-walk sprite.
+* Show your `draw square-leaved flower...` block.

 **More Self-Check Questions**

+* Did you customize your flower block in any ways?
+Be creative.
-* Show your `draw square-leaved flower...` block.
+* Show your customized bug dance.

 ## Lab 3: Conditionals and Variables {#lab3}